plantanapp/documentation/docs/Actions/send-email.md

 ### `4.
 Send email to a list of recipients retrieved from the database

-In this example will load all the users in the system and send them an email.
-We are using the `Send mail to all users` parameter instead of setting the `To` parameter.
+In this example, we will load all the existing users directly from the database and send them an email.
+Note that we are using the `Send mail to all users` parameter instead of setting the `To` parameter.

 ```json
 {